Introduction to Chaos Theory

 This can be rewritten as:

-We will now apply the Euler–Lagrange equations with respect to Θ₁ and Θ₂.
+We will now apply the Euler–Lagrange equations with respect to θ1 and θ2.
 The formula states that the total time derivative of the Lagrangian’s partial derivative with respect to velocity, minus its partial derivative with respect to position, must equal zero.
-This will allow us to get the angular acceleration for both theta values.
-This equation will be one of the most important components of the program.
+This allows us to get the angular acceleration for both theta values.

 The last step is to get the explicit equations for θ̈1 and θ̈2 using the Euler-Lagrange equations.

-These are now all the equations used for the program, with the primary being the Euler-Lagrange equations for the angular acceleration.
+These are now all the equations used for the program, with the primary equations being the Euler-Lagrange equations for angular acceleration.

-This project simulates the motion of a double pendulum using JavaScript and the p5.js library.
+This project simulates the motion of a double pendulum using JavaScript and an HTML canvas.
 The program is built around the physical model of a double pendulum: two rods connected end-to-end, swinging under the influence of gravity.
 To calculate the motion, I used the standard equations for a double pendulum's angular accelerations.

 The program uses sliders to collect user input for: